-Michael Fanning, Ed.D. is an Assistant Professor, in the Department of Educational Leadership, CSU East Bay.
+Michael Fanning, Ed.D. is an Instructor, in the Department of Educational Leadership, CSU East Bay.
 He teaches courses to prepare educators who will become bold, courageous, socially responsible leaders who will use collaborative methods to support schools which will provide equity and access to learning for all students.

-Dr. Fanning served in public schools for over eleven years as a teacher, five years as a school principal, and at the district office he served as a director.
-He has taught at the university level as an education professor for five years, prior to beginning his service at CSU East Bay.
+Dr. Fanning served in public schools for over eleven years as a teacher, five years as a school principal, and at the district office he served as Director for Human Resources and as Director, Curriculum and Instruction.
+He has taught at the university level since 2000.

-Michael and his wife have three children and they enjoy hiking, visiting gardens, and travel.
+Michael and his family enjoy hiking, visiting gardens, and travel.

 Fanning, Michael C (2004).
 The Relationship Between Stress in Public School Elementary Teachers and Conditions in the Classroom.
 ACSA EdCal.
 (6-7).